-Dr. Donna Housman developed the approach based on rigorous scientific research to help children develop the capacity to constructively express, effectively deal with and successfully manage inevitable frustrations, distresses and anxieties – abilities that prepare children for optimal learning and lifelong success.
-To learn more about our philosophy and the approach that is infused into our program, read Dr. Housman’s article in the International Journal of Childcare and Education Policy.
+Dr. Donna Housman developed the evidence-based begin to ECSEL™ program based on rigorous scientific research to help children develop the capacity to constructively express, effectively deal with and successfully manage inevitable frustrations, distresses and anxieties – abilities that prepare children for lifelong learning, mental health, well-being and success.
+To learn more about our philosophy and the program that is infused into our enriched curricula, read Dr. Housman’s article in the International Journal of Childcare and Education Policy.

 Emotions are our universal first language.
 Teaching children how to acknowledge their feelings and regulate their emotions is critical to their social, moral and intellectual development.